In this section you will find further details about the programme. This page will be updated as and when required.

 Locally, we are engaging with partners including Cheshire and Merseyside ICB, Cheshire West and Chester Council, Cheshire East Council, GPs and primary care networks, Healthwatch Cheshire West, Healthwatch Cheshire East, and local MPs.
 We are also engaging with various community groups, business groups, charities, and voluntary organisations.

-As a RAAC (Reinforced Autoclaved Aerated Concrete) scheme, this development is being prioritised for delivery.
 The next stage in the planning of our new hospital is the Outline Business Case (OBC).
 The OBC assesses the best option for delivering the strategic objectives and benefits within the resource envelope available.
-This will be submitted to the New Hospital Programme team in summer 2025.
+This will be submitted to the New Hospital Programme team in autumn 2025.

 It is recognised that there is a need for regular and reliable bus services to and from the hospital.
 We will continue to work with the local authority with the aim of securing improvements in the service.
 We will keep you up-to-date with these discussions.